-When foods begin to go rancid, they will put off an off odor.
+When foods become rancid, they will put off an off odor.
 Smell the hazelnuts to see if there are any rancid smells, which are often similar to soap, paint, or sour butter.
 If it smells odd at all, you will want to throw it out.

 If the hazelnuts smell and appear fine, you can take a small bite of one.
 If it tastes off or bitter, you will want to dispose of them.